A detailed exploration of the EDGES 21 cm absorption anomaly and axion-induced cooling: Axion physics

-Axions are in thermal equilibrium if their relaxation rate $\Gamma_a$ is large compared to the Hubble expansion rate $H$.
-For convenience, we define axion self thermalization rate as: $\Gamma_a \over H$.
 We have noted that the formulae for the relaxation rate differ dependent on the regimes of the axion fluid (`particle kinetic' or `condensed').
-Using Eq.~(\ref{relax_kr_l}) in the particle kinetic regime, we get the axion (and generic ALPs) self thermalization rate due to the self-interaction $\lambda \phi^4$:
+Using Eq.~(\ref{relax_kr_l}) in the particle kinetic regime, we get the axion (and generic ALPs) self-thermalization rate due to the self-interaction $\lambda \phi^4$: